National Route 27 (Costa Rica): Description

 The design of the route dates from 1978, due to financial, political and bad management, it was opened thirty-two years later, in several segments since 2005.

 The route begins next to the National Gymnasium in Mata Redonda district of San José canton, and continues west with four lanes, two in each direction, then from the loop road Route 39 to the toll booths in Escazú there are six lanes, three in each direction.
 Afterward, until Ciudad Colón there are four lanes, two in each direction, then only two lanes, one in each direction until the junction with Route 23 at Caldera Port in Puntarenas.

-In San José province the route covers San José canton (Hospital, Mata Redonda districts), Escazú canton (San Rafael district), Santa Ana canton (Pozos, Uruca, Piedades, Brasil districts).
+In San José province the route covers San José canton (Hospital and Mata Redonda districts), Escazú canton (San Rafael district), Santa Ana canton (Pozos, Uruca, Piedades, and Brasil districts).

-In Alajuela province the route covers Alajuela canton (San Antonio, Guácima, San Rafael, Turrúcares districts), Atenas canton (Jesús, Concepción, Escobal districts), Orotina canton (Orotina, El Mastate, Hacienda Vieja, Coyolar, La Ceiba districts).
+In Alajuela province the route covers Alajuela canton (San Antonio, Guácima, San Rafael, and Turrúcares districts), Atenas canton (Jesús, Concepción, and Escobal districts), Orotina canton (Orotina, El Mastate, Hacienda Vieja, Coyolar, and La Ceiba districts).

 In Puntarenas province the route covers Esparza canton (Caldera district).

 In the holidays, the route becomes mostly a single direction highway eastwards from Caldera to San José in advantage of the returning beach goers coming back to the Greater Metropolitan Area.

 Toll booths

-There are four toll booths at San Rafael de Escazú, San Rafael de Alajuela, Atenas and Orotina.
+There are four toll booths at San Rafael de Escazú, San Rafael de Alajuela, Atenas, and Orotina.